junxit/us-congress-bills-109/metadata.md

 - 2006-07-17 — Introduced in House
 - 2006-07-17 — Introduced in House
 - 2006-07-17 — Referred to the House Committee on Transportation and Infrastructure.
+- 2006-07-18 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2006-07-19 — Committee Consideration and Mark-up Session Held.
+- 2006-07-19 — Ordered to be Reported (Amended).
+- 2006-07-19 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2006-09-19 — Placed on the Union Calendar, Calendar No. 398.
+- 2006-09-19 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+109-667.
+- 2006-09-19 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+109-667.